Summer of 1972 – School’s Out.

 Woolies, here I come!

-We arrived in Ayr on a Thursday, settled in and happily realised that watching TOTP was a communal, must-do activity, so a large group of teenagers including my pal’s older sister Elaine gathered round the TV in the racecourse clubhouse to see who would be appearing that week.
+As it happened we arrived in Ayr on a Thursday, settled in and happily realised that watching TOTP was a communal activity, so a large group of teenagers including my pal’s older sister gathered round the TV in the racecourse clubhouse to see who would be appearing that week.

 I found a record shop in Ayr the next day.

-The following Thursday, our last in Ayr, would be no let down in form as we gathered round the TV to watch the unfortunate Jimmy Saville introduce another new band, called Roxy Music, who were like aliens from another planet.
+The following Thursday, our last in Ayr, would be no let down in form as we gathered round the TV to watch the creepy Jimmy Saville introduce another new band, called Roxy Music, who a bit like Bowie were like aliens from another planet.

-This bunch of misfits had a vocalist who looked like an Elvis impersonator, and an androgynous silver glove wearing character with a Max Wall haircut playing some sort of box/keyboard, that made weird but wonderful sounds.
+This bunch of misfits had a vocalist who resembled a Jetson’s version of an Elvis impersonator, and an androgynous, Max Wall lookalike playing some sort of box/keyboard, that made weird and wonderful noises.

 Our days at Ayr Racecourse raced by and sadly the adventure came to a close, but the memories of that holiday didn’t end there.